paulov-t/FrostbiteModdingTool/README.md

 - Paulv2k4 / Paulov-t - Main developer of this Tool
 - Jaycensolo - Jay has been a great help in testing any mod for FIFA this tool generates
 - [@xAranaktu](https://github.com/xAranaktu) - This man is a legend of the world of FIFA / EASportsFC.
 Is the main reason modding is still available in FIFA 23 and beyond.
-- Somers - Made an enormous mod for FIFA 21 and really put this tool to the test
+- [Somers](https://www.youtube.com/c/SomersGaming) - Made an enormous mod for FIFA 21 and really put this tool to the test
 - [@CadeEvs / Frosty Toolsuite](https://github.com/CadeEvs/FrostyToolsuite) development team.
 All the `original code` for `FrostySdk`,`SDK Generator` and `Modding` came decompilation of their Toolsuite using ILSpy in 2019.
 As of September 2022, Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite)
 - [FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
-Used for research into how to properly handle Meshes for FIFA 21.
+Added support to FIFA Mod Manager *.fifamod files.
+- [DirectXTexNet](https://github.com/deng0/DirectXTexNet) - Used library and rewrote parts for latest Chunk File Collection texture import [LICENSE](https://raw.githubusercontent.com/deng0/DirectXTexNet/master/LICENSE)
+- [CSharpImageLibrary](https://github.com/KFreon/CSharpImageLibrary) - Exceptionally helpful in creating a library for importing/exporting in game images & textures
 - EA Sports & DICE - Without their engine and suite of games, this tool and the addiction to modding them wouldnt exist.
 Many thanks to all those who develop it and Frostbite!
-- [CSharpImageLibrary](https://github.com/KFreon/CSharpImageLibrary) - Exceptionally helpful in creating a library for importing/exporting in game images & textures
-- [DirectXTexNet](https://github.com/deng0/DirectXTexNet) - Used library and rewrote parts for latest Chunk File Collection texture import

 ## Supported Games
 ### 100% supported